elysiajs/documentation/docs/table-of-content.md

 ---

 Once you've completed the essential chapter, you may jump to any topic that interests you.
 We have organized a recommended chapter in order as it may reference to previous chapter.

+### Prerequisite Knowledge
+Although Elysia's documentation is designed to be beginner-friendly, we need to establish a baseline so that the docs can stay focused on Elysia's functionality.
+We will provide links to relevant documentation whenever we introduce a new concept.

+To get the most out of our documentation, it's recommended that you have a basic understanding of Node.js and basic HTTP.